spktrm/meloetta/README.md

 The client works by reading messages from an asyncio stream and forwarding these to the javascript client battle object with PyMiniRacer.
 This concept was taken from [metagrok](https://github.com/yuzeh/metagrok).

+Also, I have taken asyncio code from [pmariglia](https://github.com/pmariglia/showdown).

 As is, the necessary javascript source files come with the pip install.
 Whenever Pokemon Showdown Client releases an update, the client code can also be automatically updated from the source.

-I have taken asyncio code directly from [pmariglia](https://github.com/pmariglia/showdown).

 # Quickstart

 Make sure you have a localhost Pokemon Showdown Server running.

-Then, see the code in [test.py](https://github.com/spktrm/meloetta/blob/main/test.py)
+Then, see the code in [test.py](https://github.com/spktrm/meloetta/blob/main/meloetta/frameworks/nash_ketchum/train.py)

 # Manual Sync (Optional)